By The Numbers

 Businesses are regularly inspected to determine if the business could be a potential source of pollutants entering the storm drain system.
 Check out data on inspections, notices of violation and enforcement actions.

-More information is in the City of San Diego Jurisdictional Runoff Management Plan Fiscal Year 2021 and 2022 Annual Reports that were submitted to the San Diego Regional Water Quality Control Board.
+More information is in the City of San Diego Jurisdictional Runoff Management Plan Annual Reports that were submitted to the San Diego Regional Water Quality Control Board.
 Those reports and other information on watershed Water Quality Improvement Plans prepared by the City can be found on the websites for Project Clean Water and the Stormwater Department.
-Data presented here is for visualizing annual report data only for Fiscal Years 2021 and 2022.
+Data presented here is for visualizing annual report data only.
 Data should not be used for characterization purposes.